Trapping of Bose-Einstein condensates in a three-dimensional dark focus generated by conical refraction: Conical refraction

 \section{Conical refraction}

-The CR phenomenon transforms a focused input light beam with waist radius $w_0$ into a bright ring of radius $R_0$, at the focal plane, when the input light beam passes along one of the optical axes of a biaxial crystal \cite{belski:1978:os,berry:2006:prsa,berry:2007:po,kalkandjiev:2008:spie}.
-The CR ring radius $R_0=l \alpha$ is the product of the crystal length $l$, and the CR semi-angle $\alpha$ \cite{kalkandjiev:2008:spie}.
-The CR semi-angle $\alpha$ depends on the principal refractive indices of the crystal as $\alpha = \sqrt{(n_2-n_1)(n_3-n_2)}/n_2$, where it is assumed that $n_{1}<n_{2}<n_{3}$.
-At any point of the CR rings, the electric field is linearly polarized with the polarization plane rotating so that every pair of diagonally opposite points has orthogonal polarizations.
-This polarization distribution only depends on the orientation of the plane of optical axes \cite{kalkandjiev:2008:spie,turpin_EBs:2013:oe}.

-The theoretical model describing the beam propagation in CR is based on the Belsky--Khapalyuk--Berry (BKB) integrals \cite{belski:1978:os,berry:2007:po}.
-For an input light beam with electric field \textbf{E} and cylindrically symmetric 2D Fourier transform ${a \left( \kappa \right)=2\pi\int_{0}^{\infty} r E_{\rm{in}} \left( r \right) J_{0} \left( \kappa r \right) d r}$, the normalized BKB integrals in cylindrical coordinates can be written as follows \cite{turpin:2014:}:
+The CR phenomenon (for a review see Ref. \cite{Turpin:review:2016}) transforms an unpolarized or circularly polarized input light beam focused to a waist $w_0$ into a bright ring of radius $R_0$ at the focal plane when the input light beam passes along one of the optical axes of a biaxial crystal \cite{belski:1978:os,berry:2006:prsa,berry:2007:po,kalkandjiev:2008:spie}, as can be seen in Fig.~\ref{fig2}(b).
+The CR ring radius $R_0= l \tan \alpha \simeq l \alpha$ is the product of the crystal length $l$ and the CR semi angle $\alpha$ \cite{kalkandjiev:2008:spie}.
+The CR semi angle $\alpha$ depends on the three principal refractive indices of the crystal as $\alpha \simeq \sqrt{(n_2-n_1)(n_3-n_2)}/n_2$, where it is assumed that $n_{1}<n_{2}<n_{3}$.
+At any point of the CR ring, the electric field is linearly polarized with the polarization axis rotating so that every pair of diagonally opposite points have orthogonal polarization.
+The absolute orientation of the polarization distribution depends on the orientation of the plane of the optical axes of the crystal \cite{kalkandjiev:2008:spie,turpin_EBs:2013:oe}.\\ The theoretical model describing the beam propagation in CR is based on the Belsky--Khapalyuk--Berry (BKB) integrals \cite{belski:1978:os,berry:2007:po}.
+For an input light beam with electric field $\mathbf{E}_{\text{in}}$, wavenumber $\kappa=\frac{2\pi}{\lambda}$, and using the cylindrically symmetric two-dimensional (2D) Fourier transform $a\left( \kappa \right)=2\pi\int_{0}^{\infty} r E_{\rm{in}} \left( r \right) J_{0} \left( \kappa r \right) \mathrm{d} r$, the normalized BKB integrals in cylindrical coordinates can be written as \cite{turpin:2015:}